 There is no paperwork for you to file.
 After your grades are posted from your final semester at Cornell, we will conduct a program audit and notify your college registrar that the minor is complete and should be added to your academic record and transcript.

-Take your leadership skill to the next level: Undergrad-to-MPA Program
+Take your leadership skills to the next level: Undergrad-to-MPA Program

-Through the Complementary Cornell Undergrad-to-MPA Program, the Cornell Institute for Public Affairs (CIPA) currently has agreements in place with undergraduate and graduate programs here that allow students to apply up to 12 credits of applicable coursework (typically 4000-level and above) from one program to the other.
+Through the Complementary Cornell Undergrad-to-MPA Program, the Cornell Brooks School for Public Policy currently has agreements in place with undergraduate and graduate programs that allow students to apply up to 12 credits of applicable coursework (typically 4000-level and above) from one program to the other.
 Pursuing this option can reduce the time toward degree completion by approximately one semester.

 Explore this informative resource

 Pursue a mission-driven and impact-focused career and explore how an MPA can help you achieve your goals.